lrs/wp-boilerplate/README.md

   - watch for changes and compile source files as you edit then save them.

 - src/js/tools.js contains some unobtrusive example methods.
-  - If you want to use them, you should change the ROOT_URL variable at the top of src/js/tools.js to the url of you home page.
+  - If you want to use them, you should change the ROOT_URL variable at the top of src/js/tools.js to the url of you home page e.g. const ROOT_URL = "http://localhost/".

 ---

 ##Files